September is Children's Cancer Awareness Month, how will you help to raise awareness?

-You can purchase a ribbon from one of distributers across Manchester including Amranth Stockport, Sainsbury’s Hale, Sainbury’s Greengate, Sainsbury’s Urmston, Lynx Taxis and Love The Dentist Salford.
+You can purchase a ribbon from one of our distributors across Manchester including amaranth Stockport, Sainsbury’s Hale, Sainbury’s Greengate, Sainsbury’s Urmston, Lynx Taxis and Love The Dentist Salford.

 Alternatively you can purchase your ribbon directly from us.

-Just £10 goes towards 1 hours of worth of research which makes a huge difference to the charity!
+Just £10 goes towards 1-hour worth of research which makes a huge difference to the charity!

 Don’t forget – donations don’t have to be cash! – Raffle and tombola prizes are also welcomes and help us to raise money at our own events!

-Donating your time to Kidscan to help with collections is a great way to raise money and awareness whilst building up your skills.
+Donating your time to Kidscan to help with collections is a great way to raise money and awareness while building up your skills.
 To sign up simply visit our volunteer page.

-If your looking for a creative way to raise money, then why not hold your own fundraiser?
-To get you started we have put together a blog on the link below full of amazing gold themed ideas!
+If you’re looking for a creative way to raise money, then why not hold your own fundraiser?
+To get you started, we have put together a blog on the link below full of amazing gold themed ideas!
 Don’t forget if you want help with ideas or fundraising then get in touch and our team will be on hand to give you all the support you need!

 Children’s Cancer Awareness month is all about raising awareness of children’s cancer.
 But how can you help?